Pslydhh/obqueue/README.md

 obqueue is a awesome fast/simple concurrent queue, and the dequeue is blocking while there is no elements.

 # Prohibition
-0 and (-1) unable to enter the queue.
+0 unable to enter the queue.

 # test_obqueue_
 gcc -pthread -o test_obq test_obq.c